syncfusion-content/windowsforms-docs/WindowsForms/SfSmithChart/Getting Started.md

 {% endtabs %}

-Also, add the DataSource, ResistanceMember, and ReactanceMember properties to populate the data in smith chart.
+Also, specify the DataSource, ResistanceMember, and ReactanceMember properties to populate the data in smith chart.

 {% tabs %}